Sitecore-Hackathon/2021-Sitecore-Helper/README.md

 _Remove this subsection if your entry does not have any prerequisites other than Sitecore_

 ## Installation instructions
+-	Download the package from packages folder (https://github.com/Sitecore-Hackathon/2021-Sitecore-Helper/blob/develop/Packages)
 -	Go to Development Tools -> Installation Wizard.
 -	Upload the .zip package.
 -	Click on Install and wait for the installation process to finish.
 -	Make sure you restart the Sitecore client after installation is finished.